DoubleBlindAuthor/OverFlow/README.md

 ## Comparing GTTS to [pre-trained Glow-TTS (PT-GTTS)][coqui_tts_link]

-To compare the quality of our GTTS baseline (which uses official code from [Glow TTS Github link][official_glow_link]) to a reference Glow-TTS system, we have synthesised a number of utterances from a pre-trained Glow-TTS model, specifically the checkpoint available in [Coqui-TTS][coqui_tts_link] trained on [LJ Speech][LJ_Speech_link].
-That model was trained with 330k updates using a batch size of 32.
+To compare the quality of our GTTS baseline (which uses the code from the [official Glow-TTS GitHub][official_glow_link]) to a reference Glow-TTS system, we have synthesised a number of utterances from a pre-trained Glow-TTS model, specifically the checkpoint available in [Coqui-TTS][coqui_tts_link] trained on [LJ Speech][LJ_Speech_link].
+That model was trained for 330k updates using a batch size of 32.

 <table class="tg">